john-pierce/pytest-tf-module/README.md

 pytest-tf-module
 ----------------

-pytest plugin for end to end testing of terraform modules.
+pytest plugin for end-to-end testing of terraform modules.

 The tf-module plugin provides several fixtures for testing terraform modules by testing the deployed resources using examples.
 It aims to aid in